-I was at the Department of Foreign Affairs or DFA-Davao because I have to request a change of surname in my passport due to marriage and to renew it.
+I was at the Department of Foreign Affairs or DFA-Davao because I had to request a change of surname in my passport due to marriage and to renew it.
 I already had the set of requirements as texted by a friend who had done the same process.
-I braved the early morning queue outside SM Ecoland parking area hoping that at 7 am I’ll still be able to get a number.
+I braved the early morning queue outside the SM Ecoland parking area hoping that at 7 am I’ll still be able to get a number.
 Luckily, I got one.
-And when the doors were opened an hour after, I breathed a sigh of relief.
+When the doors were opened an hour after, I breathed a sigh of relief.

-Another queue of course when we were inside, and when it finally was my turn the officer asked for my Commission on Filipinos Overseas – Guidance and Counseling Program Certificate or in short CFO GCP Certificate.
+Another queue happened when we were inside, and when it was finally my turn, the officer asked for my Commission on Filipinos Overseas – Guidance and Counseling Program Certificate or in short CFO GCP Certificate.
 I didn’t know about it and the officer directed me to the information desk and I learned that there is no office here in Davao, I have to get it in Cebu or Manila.
 I felt defeated, called my friend, and asked why she didn’t include the CFO certificate in her text.
 It was because she forgot that my husband is a foreigner haha.

 So, what exactly is a CFO GCP Certificate and who should get it?

 Based on my later research, this certificate is required for women who want to go abroad with their spouses.
 According to CFO, fiancé (e)s, spouses, and partners of foreign nationals and former Filipino citizens are required to attend the CFO GCP Seminar in order to get the Certificate of Attendance and a Registration Sticker.
 I need the certificate to renew my passport if I want to use my husband’s surname and in order to leave the country.
 I will have to attend a 4-hour seminar to get it and a sticker will be given to me when I have gotten a visa valid for my destination.
 The sticker will be asked by the immigration officers at the airport prior to my international departure.